 Your savings at Australian Unity Bank Limited are protected by the Financial Claims Scheme (FCS) guarantee by the Australian Government, up to an aggregate balance of $250,000.

 What is the Financial Claims Scheme?

-The Financial Claims Scheme (FCS) is an Australian Government scheme that provides protection and quick access to deposits in banks, building societies and credit unions in the unlikely event that one of these financial institutions fail.
+The FCS is an Australian Government scheme that provides protection and quick access to deposits in banks, building societies and credit unions in the unlikely event that one of these financial institutions fail.

 The objectives of the Financial Claims Scheme are to:

 - Protect depositors of banks incorporated in Australia from potential loss due to the failure of these institutions;

 - Provide depositors with prompt access to their deposits that are protected under the FCS; and

 - Support the stability of the Australian financial system.

 In an FCS scenario, APRA would aim to pay the majority of customers their protected deposits under the Scheme within seven calendar days.